 Primary Source Media Explained

 Primary source media is used to teach students about events that occurred before and during their lifetime.
-With primary source, students as young as kindergarten age are able to learn concepts and glean meaning from events that would otherwise be out of sight and therefore out of mind.
+With primary source, students as young as kindergarten can learn concepts and glean meaning from events that would otherwise be out of sight, and therefore out of mind.
 There are many different categories of primary source media, including but not limited to the following:

 - Personal correspondence and diaries